NACLab/ngc-learn/docs/demonstrations/demo2_create_ngc.md

 node is itself, in general, a stateful computation (even if we are processing static data such as images).

+## Building NGC Systems with Nodes and Cables
 With some of ngc-learn's theoretical framing in mind, we can craft connectivity patterns of our own by simply deciding the form that nodes and cables in our system will take. ngc-learn currently offers a few core nodes and cable types (noting that